Mingcong-Cao/ECE760_Homework3/README.md

 This is homework 3 for CS/ECE 760 at UW-Madison.
+KNN and Logistic Regression usign gradient descent are implemented from scratch.